IT Tips & Tricks

 We discovered an eerily interesting connection between Squid Game and a data migration.

 We did some basic math with some of the numbers circulating on the internet and were dumbfounded.
-We invite you to return to the alternate universe that is Squid Game and listen to the distinctive soundtrack here while you’re reading.
+We invite you to return to the alternate universe that is Squid Game and listen to the distinctive soundtrack on YouTube while you’re reading.

 In those first six days following its release in September, Americans watched 1.9 billion minutes of Squid Game.
 Divide by 60 and that equals 31,666,666 hours of viewing time, which translates into 1,319,444 days.
 How much is that in years?
 It’s 3,614 years, which thrusts us forward in time to the year 5635.
 At an average human lifespan of 76.2 years, that’s 47.42 lifetimes.
 Holy hell.
 That’s a lot of screen-time and reflects only US viewers.
 Take global viewership into account, and the result is almost incomprehensible.